nlm-irp-jianglab/ProkFunFind/docs/source/ebi-genomes.rst

    annot_suffix = _InterProScan.tsv

 With this configuration file setup you can perform searches on any EMBL-EBI genome data that you download.

-For a working example of a search using an EMBL-EBI genome please see the 'Working with Genome Databases' section of the tutorial here: ` <>`
+For a working example of a search using an EMBL-EBI genome please see the :doc:`tutorial/8-ebi` section of the tutorial.